Monday and Wednesday, 9:35 am - 11:35 am

 I have not ordered a textbook for this class, because all the available textbooks are excessively expensive.
 Instead, the lectures will be supplemented by three Concept Guides, giving definitions of key terms in Mise-en-scene, Cinematography, and Editing.
 These Concept guides will be on Blackboard, together with weekly lecture slides.

-Many of the films we will watch are old ones, made in the years between 1924 and 1961.
-Though the class does not survey the history of film in any detail, one of its aims is to is to make you more aware of the variety of film art over the past century, by introducing you to older films that you may not have seen before, including silent films. black-and-white films, and films in foreign languages (shown with English subtitles).
-We will also see some more recent films (1985-present) in the course of the semester, and a number of music videos; one of our tasks will be to consider how these recent films are similar to, and different from, older ones.
+For each of the units of film form that we discuss (mise en scene, cinematography, editing, and sound) we will see both an older film (pre-1960) and a more modern one (dating from the 1980s to the present).
+Though the class does not survey the history of film in any detail, one of its aims is to is to make you more aware of the variety of film art over the past century, by introducing you to older films that you may not have seen before, including silent films, black-and-white films, and films in foreign languages (shown with English subtitles).

 Class requirements: regular attendance, participation in discussions, and five short assigned papers (approximately 800 words each).
 Each assigned paper will count for 20% of your grade.
 Points may be deducted for non-attendance and for late papers.
 Points may be added for positive participation in class discussions.